openstf/adbkit/README.md

     - **err** `null` when successful, `Error` otherwise.
 * Returns: The client instance.

+### client.shell(serial, command, callback)

+Runs a shell command on the device.
+Note that you'll be limited to the permissions of the `shell` user, which ADB uses.

+* **serial** The serial number of the device.
+Corresponds to the device ID in `client.listDevices()`.
+* **command** The shell command to execute.
+* **callback(err, output)**
+    - **err** `null` when successful, `Error` otherwise.
+    - **output** An output [`Stream`][node-stream] in non-flowing mode.
+Unfortunately it is not possible to separate stdin and stdout, you'll get both of them in one stream.
+It is also not possible to access the exit code of the command.
+If access to any of these individual properties is needed, the command must be constructed in a way that allows you to parse the information from the output.
+* Returns: The client instance.

 ## Debugging

 We use [debug][node-debug], and our debug namespace is `adb`.
 Some of the dependencies may provide debug output of their own.
 To see the debug output, set the `DEBUG` environment variable.
 For example, run your program with `DEBUG=adb:* node app.js`.